core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If required by the application, the Group Manager MUST rekey the group also before one or more new joining endpoints are added to the group, thus preserving backward security.

 Separately for each group, the value of the Key Generation Number increases by one each time the Group Manager distributes new keying material to that group (see {{sec-group-key-management}}).
-The first Key Generation Number assigned to every group MUST be 0.

 The establishment of the new Security Context for the group takes the following steps.